Evidence and documentation for the Holocaust: Use of gas chambers

 Deniers have said for years that physical evidence is lacking because they have seen no holes in the roof of the Birkenau gas chamber where the Zyklon was poured in.
 (In some of the gas chambers the Zyklon B was poured in through the roof, while in others it was thrown in through the windows.)
 The roof was dynamited at war's end, and today lies broken in pieces, but three of the four original holes were positively identified in a recent paper.
 Their location in the concrete matches with eyewitness testimony, aerial photos from 1944, and a ground photo from 1943.
 The physical evidence shows unmistakably that the Zyklon holes were cast into the concrete when the building was constructed.

+Deniers also claim that the doors of gas chambers, some of which were made out of wood, were not airtight enough for the chambers to have worked correctly, assertion that has been thrououghly debunked.

 Cremation in the open at the Reinhard extermination camps (Treblinka, Sobibor and Belzec) was discussed at Nuremberg on 7 April 1946 by Georg Konrad Morgen, SS judge and lawyer who investigated crimes committed in Nazi concentration camps.
 He stated: "The whole thing was like an assembly line.
 At the last stop they reached a big room, and were told that this was the bath.
 When the last one was in, the doors were shut and the gas was let into the room.
 As soon as death taken place in (sic), the ventilators were started.
 When the air was breathable, the doors were opened, and the Jewish workers removed the bodies.
 By means of a special process which Wirth had invented, they were burned in the open air without the use of fuel."